-After seeing several collections and displays at an unhurried pace, I purchased some mementos from the museum shop.
+After seeing several collections and displays at an unhurried pace, I purchased some mementoes from the museum shop.
 Then taking an auto, I went to the Laxmi Narayan temple.
-The temple made of white marble is located at the base of a fort called Moti Dungri fort.
+The temple made of white marble is located at the base of a fort called Moti Dungri Fort.
 Bordered by green gardens, the temple has a calm, silent and serene atmosphere.

 Now, with most of the locations covered, I decided to come back to the hotel.
 At the hotel, I enjoyed the folk music and dance show during dinner, and early next morning, I left for Mumbai, after making the most of my first solo vacation.

 This trip being my first solo vacation will always be a special one for me as I learned to enjoy a vacation, while exploring a city endowed with a rich cultural and architectural heritage, completely on my own.

 If you like this post, please consider following the blog.

 Please like, share and/or leave feedback in comments below!